bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 If a well known architecture was chosen:
 * What architecture was chosen?
 Lenet
 * Why did you believe it would be relevant to the traffic sign application?
+We use Lenet on the number identification case before, and it works great.
+I think traffic sign has some number on it and think it should be work well on the same.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Traing accuarcy:
+Validation accuracy:
+Test accuracy:

+This prove my vision about this structure that it did work well on traffic sign classification.

 ###Test a Model on New Images